 - Vegetables and fruit: Economical choices include cabbage, potatoes, carrots, beets, onions, squash, broccoli, apples, bananas, oranges, plus canned or frozen options.
 Most of the time, local and in-season produce is more affordable than imported vegetables and fruits.

-- Grains: Choose oats, pot barley, whole grain pasta, brown rice, whole wheat flour.
+- Grains: Choose oats, pot barley, whole grain pasta, brown rice, cornmeal and whole wheat flour.

 Peel it yourself: Buying foods in their close-to-natural state will always save you money.
 A one kilogram bag of whole unpeeled carrots costs about one-third the price of the same size bag of pre-cut baby carrots.
 Convenience comes with a higher price tag.

 Be label smart: Savvy grocery shoppers also know this secret: store brands are usually made by the big food manufacturers, and are the same quality as the name brands but cost less.
 Look on the top and bottom shelves for good quality and affordable no-name brands.

 Get cooking: If your kitchen is stocked with some of the staples mentioned above, here are budget-friendly meal ideas to try:

 - Carrot squash soup